 Type of Pool

-When tackling a Fiberglass pool, modifications can become limited to add on features like a tanning ledge or a spill over spa.
-Many customers typically re-do the pool decking in a paver or stone to update it.
+When tackling a fiberglass pool, modifications can become limited to add on features like a tanning ledge or a spill over spa.
+Many homeowners typically re-do the pool decking in a paver or stone to update it.
 Concrete, in comparison, is highly labor-intensive and requires a great deal of additional materials.
 The upside, however, is that you are only limited by your budget and imagination.

 Depth change is a fairly simple procedure, especially with steel and polymer pools.
 Your biggest concern will be whether you have ample room in your backyard for machine access.
 If not, your builder will need to bring in a large enough labor force to dig the pool out by hand.
 Making a pool shallower is typically the simpler of the two.
 Whether you’re choosing to go shallower or deeper, if you have a vinyl pool, the bottom will then be redone with a concrete or vermiculite coating, and you’ll have your new depth.
 If you have a concrete pool, the same applies, it just doesn't get covered with a liner.